Are You Moving to Ibiza & Looking For A Removals Company?

 Are you thinking of moving to Ibiza?
 It is a small island situated about 60 miles off the coast of mainland Spain.
 It is one of a group of islands call the Balearic Islands in English, (or ‘Islas Baleares’ in Spanish).
 The other islands in the group are Mallorca, Menorca & the tiny island of Formentera.
-It takes just under two hours flying time for the UK, Standstead airport run direct flights all year.
+It takes just under two hours flying time from the UK.

 Accommodation if you are thinking of moving to Ibiza